sakaki-/bcm2711-kernel-bis/README.md

 This project contains a weekly autobuild of the default branch (currently, `rpi-4.19.y`) of the [official Raspberry Pi Linux source tree](https://github.com/raspberrypi/linux), for the [64-bit Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

-As with its sister project [bcm2711-kernel](https://github.com/sakaki-/bcm2711-kernel), the baseline build configuration is the upstream `bcm2711_defconfig`, wherein the first 12 hex digits of the tip commit SHA1 hash are appended to `CONFIGLOCALVERSION` (with a separating hyphen).
+As with its sister project [bcm2711-kernel](https://github.com/sakaki-/bcm2711-kernel), the baseline build configuration is the upstream `bcm2711_defconfig`, wherein the first 12 hex digits of the tip commit SHA1 hash plus `-pi4` are appended to `CONFIGLOCALVERSION` (with a separating hyphen).
 However, in *this* project, `-bis` is additionally appended to `CONFIGLOCALVERSION`, and (more importantly) additional tweaks are *also* applied to the kernel configuration before building, by running the [`conform_config.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/conform_config.sh) script.

 > If you have changes you'd like to apply to the kernel config used by this project, please submit a PR targeting the [`conform_config.sh`](https://github.com/sakaki-/bcm2711-kernel-bis/blob/master/conform_config.sh) script.
 Changes should target the *end* of the script.
 Only edits which use the bundled convenience functions `set_kernel_config` and (rarely) `unset_kernel_config` will be considered for merging.
 Modularization is prefered wherever possible.
 Please include a short comment describing the changes, ideally including a link or bug ID.